bockph/DISN-Presentation/blogpost.md

 # A paper review on how to recover high quality and detail-rich 3D shapes from 2D images
 some apetizing here
 ## What is 3D shape reconstruction about
 Using 2D images for a 3D shape reconstruction is a trending topic in the Research of the last  years.
 However, while there are already several promising approaches out there, scientists where not able to decide on a gold standard concerning the representation of the 3D shape yet.
-In general, 3D representation can be explizit or implizit
+In general, 3D representations can be explizit or implizit.
 ## Knowledge needed for the paper
 ## A two step approach